kramer-control/brain-client/README.md

 ### Network Access Required
 As noted above, the device that runs `BrainClient` must have direct network access to the Brain for control.
 This usually is done via your local LAN (WiFi/ethernet), but you could use a VPN or other creative network solutions to access the Brain as well.
 As a rule, if you can open the IP of the brain (with port `:8000`) in your web browser on the device, then your `BrainClient` will work on that device.

+This package (as written now) does work with Kramer's Cloud Services to remotely control brains via our always-on cloud connection to brains.
+We are using this module internally in parts of our stack to handle remote control communication (e.g. off-premise via the cloud) with Brains.
+However, since cloud control of Brains using this module requires access to as-yet-unpublished APIs internal to Kramer to generate the necessary access URLs, tokens, and authorizations which this module would need to access the brain, we do not (yet) support 3rd-party usage of this module for remote-control of Brains via the Kramer Cloud.

+However, you can remote control your own private brains via reverse proxy from a cloud server, for example.
+Regardless, that is beyond the scope of what we officially support at the moment.

 ## Building